coolport/latexmk-mcp/README.md

 ## Usage

-Simply add this to your MCP client configuration:
+Add this to your MCP client configuration:

 ```json
 {